 Our secure fields can be used for a more seamless approach to card payments for your customers.
 Customers will be able to complete their card information directly in your UI.
 While this integration method requires more developing knowledge and resources, you have the possibility to design almost everything according to your branding guidelines.
 And don't worry, with our secure fields, you still remain PCI compliant since sensitive card information stays on our end.
 Please be aware that our secure fields require you to initialize a transaction by using our secureFieldsInit endpoint.

 Accept payments on your iOS or Android apps: Our mobile SDK supports your entire payment and registration process and simplify the integration of any payment method in native apps.
 Our proprietary system libraries for iOS and Android can be used to quickly and easily access a variety of payment methods.
 We handle the display of all UI elements for payment methods from external providers right inside the app.

-A token (aka alias) is a value created during a payment or a dedicated registration which replaces the sensitive information related to a card or payment account.
-You receive a token which you save for later merchant initiated payments, fast checkouts, or when initializing our Mobile SDKs.
+alias - is a value created during a payment or a dedicated registration that replaces the sensitive information related to a card or payment account.
+You receive a token (alias) which you save for later merchant initiated payments or fast checkouts.

 There are three flows possible.

 - Your customer pays and nothing is registered.